EICR Codes Explained: C1, C2, C3 and FI

 There are four observation codes used on EICRs: C1, C2, C3, and FI.
 The codes range from the most serious (C1 — danger present) to advisory (C3 — improvement recommended), plus FI which indicates that further investigation is needed before a final assessment can be made.

 Understanding these codes is important whether you are a landlord receiving an EICR for a rental property, a homeowner having your installation inspected, or an electrician learning to carry out inspections.
+For a broader overview of electrical certificates, see our dedicated guide.
 This guide explains each code in detail with real-world examples.

 A C1 observation code is the most serious classification.
 It means that danger is present and there is a risk of injury.
 The defect poses an immediate threat to anyone using the electrical installation or occupying the property.
 Urgent remedial action is required — in some cases, the electrician will recommend disconnecting the affected circuit or the entire supply until the fault is repaired.